karashiiro/DiscordClocks/README.md

 ## Installation
 Make sure you have a bot token for the Discord API.

 Download the program and Go v1.15+, and run `go build` to create the executable.
+Alternatively, pick up the (possibly outdated, check the commit hash) pre-built Windows binary from [here](https://github.com/karashiiro/DiscordClocks/releases/latest).

 ## Configuration
 Set `mod_roles` in the configuration file generated on the first run to an array including role IDs authorized